arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

 A naive implementation of the above pseudocode is trivial but the true challenge lies in making the implementation horizontally scalable, with low memory footprint, low CPU utilization, and low time complexity.

 # Design
-Designing a rate limiter has to be super-efficient because the rate limiter decision engine will be invoked on every single request and if the engine takes a long time to decide this is will, in turn, reflect in the overall response time of the request.
-A better design will not only help us in keeping the response time to a bare minimum, but it also ensures that the system is extensible with respect to future requirements.
+Designing a rate limiter has to be super-efficient because the rate limiter decision engine will be invoked on every single request and if the engine takes a long time to decide this, it will add some overhead in the overall response time of the request.
+A better design will not only help us keep the response time to a bare minimum, but it also ensures that the system is extensible with respect to future requirement changes.

 ## Components of the Rate limiter
 The Rate limiter has the following components